-Too often artists have not been considered real workers, arts businesses have not been considered real businesses, and arts training courses have not been considered as training for real jobs.
+Too often artists have not been considered 'real' workers, arts businesses have not been considered 'real' businesses, and arts training courses have not been considered as training for 'real' jobs.

-There is no pathway forward for cultural policy unless arts businesses thrive and arts workers are able to find pathways for long-term career options.
-The policy aims to provide improved circumstances for arts workers whether they are employees, contractors or business owners.
-It aims to provide safer workplaces for everyone in the sector and better training and career pathways that assist artists directly in their own career development.
-Access to arts and culture through education and training will also assist the capacity of the industry through the development of future audiences for arts and cultural experiences.
+Cultural policy must provide a foundation for arts businesses to thrive and arts workers to find pathways for long-term career options.
+Revive will make improvements to support arts workers, whether they are employees, contractors or business owners.
+The policy aims to provide safer workplaces for everyone in the sector and better training and career pathways for artists to develop their careers.
+Access to arts and culture through education and training will also help the sector to develop future audiences for arts and cultural experiences.

-Australia's cultural and creative workforces make a significant contribution to Australia's social and economic wellbeing.
-They connect us, entertain us, inform us, educate us, enrich our humanity and uplift our horizons.

-They expose us to stories, ideas and experiences told from different perspectives.
-However, for many people, the cultural and creative sector can be a challenging career path.
+Australia's cultural and creative workforces make a large contribution to Australia's social and economic wellbeing.
+They connect us, entertain us, inform us, educate us, enrich our humanity and lift our spirits.
+They share stories, ideas and experiences told from different perspectives.
+But, for many people, the cultural and creative sector can be a challenging career path.

-The growth and stability of Australia's cultural and creative workforce depends on continuous career development that builds confidence in creative sector careers and equips creative practitioners of all ages to utilise their skills as both workers and artists.
+The growth and stability of Australia's cultural and creative workforce depends on ongoing career development.
+We must build confidence in creative sector careers and encourage experienced creative people of all ages to use their skills as workers and artists.
 In some art forms artists are only valued for a short period of their life.
-This policy aims to build sustainable careers in the creative industries across all stages of working life.
-This begins with arts education and continues through career pathways in the arts, supported by vocational training, mentorships, fellowships, internships, grants and other opportunities for lifelong education, employment and professional practice in Australia and overseas
+Revive aims to build long-term and supported careers in the creative industries across all stages of working life.
+This begins with arts education and continues through career pathways in the arts.
+Artists must be supported through training, mentorships, fellowships, internships, grants and other opportunities for lifelong education, employment and professional careers in Australia and overseas.

-Revive is underpinned by a commitment to recognise the value of Australia's cultural and creative practitioners, to create safe and secure workplaces (including cultural safety), and to provide sustainable pathways for artists and creative workers throughout the different stages of their careers.
+Revive recognises the value of Australia's cultural and creative practitioners, the importance of safe and secure workplaces (including cultural safety), and the need for artists and creative workers to have long-term and supported pathways throughout different stages of their careers.